A Definition of Non-Stationary Bandits: A Formal Definition of Non-Stationary Bandits

 As previously discussed, we believe that two bandits providing an agent with indistinguishable experiences should be classified as either both stationary or both non-stationary.
-We have shown that the alternative definition fails to meet this criterion.
-To demonstrate how our definition meets this criterion beyond Examples~\ref{example:independent} and~\ref{example:dependent}, we introduce a binary relation that formalizes the concept of \emph{indistinguishable experience.}
+To demonstrate how our definition meets this criterion beyond Examples~\ref{example:independent} and~\ref{example:dependent}, we introduce a binary relation on the set of all banadits that formalizes the concept of \emph{indistinguishable experience.}